 Oh Oui!
 Low Sugar Pastries

 Since June 2020, Oh Oui! has made quite a stir with "minimum sugar and ultimate pleasure".
-Don't be fooled by their small shopfront, as they have a super delivery service around France and available at Picard (frozen food store).
-Why?
-Because they specialise in 30% less sugar than traditional pastries (some are up to 65% less sugar) and create flavourful pâtisseries that diabetics (type 1 & 2) can enjoy with a glycemic index (indice glycémique) between 27-32.
+Don't be fooled by their small shopfront, as they have a super delivery service around France - now also available at Picard (frozen food store).
+They specialise in 30% less sugar than traditional pastries (some are up to 65% less sugar) and create flavourful pâtisseries that diabetics (type 1 & 2) can enjoy with a glycemic index (indice glycémique) between 27-32.

 Not just for diabetics, this is for anyone who is sensitive to sugar in their diet, or just looking for a healthy alternative.
 Try the vanilla cheesecake or Allumette Truffée, a lovely contrast of textures and intense dose of chocolate with its layers of crumble and hazelnut ganache.
 Otherwise citrus fans will love the finger citron or pistachio-mandarine.